pascalr/jome/README.md

 The .js files that are used by Jome.
 Not sure about that one.
 Ideally, the files belong to jomec and the code is bundled together.
 But it's nice if it can be used standalone too.
 Or useless?

+## jome-lsp

+A language server protocol (LSP) implementation.
+This is to provide smart coding functionality to IDEs.

 ## jome-cli